cesarvr/blog/content/post/self-deploy.md

 #### Namespace, Container Creation & Deployment

-Then it will show you the namespaces available for your user, you chose one:
+Then it will show you the namespaces available for your user to chose :

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/self-deploy/deploy.gif?raw=true)